 A: Yes, the KitchenAid electric meat grinder attachment turns your stand mixer into a slice of meat, bread, cheese, and vegetable and fruit grinder; use the motor of the mixer to do the work.
 The grinder body, pusher, and ring are dishwasher safe.
 Also, the metal blade and grinder plates need hand-washing.

 A: Use lukewarm water to wash away meat residue easily.
 Place the grinder and its parts inside the bucket.
 Remember, you cannot put the main body but parts of an electric mill.
 Therefore, to clean an electric grinder, you need to wipe it with a towel.

 Q: How can one clean a dishwasher?

-A: Soak the components, fill a sink with warm water, and add in some washing detergent, place disassembled parts inside once full, get them out after 15 minutes to loosen up remaining oil or meat.
+A: Soak the components, fill a sink with warm water, and add in some washing detergent, place disassembled parts inside once full, and get them out after 15 minutes to loosen up the remaining oil or meat.

 If you experience any challenge like spindle clogging, try to reduce your grinding speed or try to plate with the larger holes before making a pass at the finer grind.
 Ensure that your Kitchenaid electric meat grinder’s front collar is tight.

 Furthermore, there might be other additional steps apart from what I have discussed above that you can apply to prolong the durability of your KitchenAid meat grinder.

 To be sincere, when you deal with raw meat, cleanliness is a significant action to avoid germs and bacteria coming from the residue.
 Therefore, washing your Kitchenaid meat grinder has no big deal than cleaning other cookware.
 Proper storage of its parts after washing ensures it is well maintained for durability.